mui/mui-x/docs/src/pages/components/data-grid/state/state.md

 ```

 **Note**: Most of the state keys are not fully independent.
-Restoring the pagination without restoring the filters or the sorting will work, but the rows displayed will not be the same as before.
+Restoring the pagination without restoring the filters or the sorting will work, but the rows displayed after the re-import will not be the same as before the export.

 ## API